 Semerwater

-Located in the breathtakingly remote Raydale, just up from Wensleydale, Semerwater is great for hiking, watersports, wild swimming and has a fair share of Yorkshire Legends too!
+Located in the breathtakingly remote Raydale, just up from Wensleydale, Semerwater is great for hiking, water sports, wild swimming and has a fair share of its very own Yorkshire Dales Legends too!

 Looking for a circular walk around Semerwater?